 Research has shown that behavioral interviewing is the best predicator of future job performance and provides critical information about how the candidate has handled or responded to similar situations in the past.
 The premise is that past performance is the best predictor of future performance.
 The process of behavioral-based interviewing is much more probing than traditional interview questions.
 The key is asking questions aimed at getting the candidates to describe past behaviors to give the search committee clues about how the candidates respond to challenges inside and outside of the classroom

-Related Appendix items: 1) The Guide for Pre-Employment Inquiries outlines acceptable and unacceptable inquiries; 2) The handout of Behavioral Interviewing explains how to conduct behavioral interviewing.
+Related Resources: HR Recruitment Manual which includes - 1) The Guide for Pre-Employment Inquiries outlines acceptable and unacceptable inquiries; 2) The handout of Behavioral Interviewing explains how to conduct behavioral interviewing.

 G. FINAL CANDIDATES

-For faculty positions, the search committee shall narrow the pool to 2-4 candidates.
-Please note that candidates that are from out of the area and need assistance with travel must go through HR who will handle the travel arrangements.
+For adjunct and tenure-track faculty positions, the search committee shall narrow the pool to 2-4 candidates.
+Please note that candidates that are from out of the area and need assistance with travel must go through the Academic Affairs Coordinator who will handle the travel arrangements.
 As noted in the Faculty Handbook, “this list, as far as possible, should reflect the College’s commitment to its mission, department/program needs, equal employment opportunities, and diversity.
-After choosing the final candidates, the Search Committee will submit an account of actions taken according to their proactive plan to the Equal Employment Opportunity Committee [Director of Human Resources], Dean, and Provost.
+After choosing the final candidates, the Search Committee will submit an account of actions taken according to their proactive plan to the Dean and/or Provost.
 If the Dean and/or Provost find that there has not been a good faith effort, the Dean and/or Provost will ask the Search Committee to make such an effort before the interviews can proceed.”

-All candidates meet with the dean, Provost, and with the Vice President for mission.
-If the Provost is unavailable, she will delegate this responsibility to the Vice Provost.
+All candidates meet with the committee, Dean, Provost or Provost's designee, and should meet with the Vice President for Mission.
 Allow as much lead-time as possible when scheduling the candidate’s interviews with these administrators.
 Undergraduate programs are also encouraged to invite the directors of Collegiate Seminar and January Term to meet candidates during some part of the visit.

 - Once the hiring authority or search committee has identified the preferred candidate, employment references, verifications of credentials and background screening as appropriate will be conducted.
-The hiring authority or search committee is expected to conduct professional reference checking, and HR will verify credentials and conduct background screening for all faculty and staff candidate/s of choice.
+The hiring authority or search committee is expected to conduct professional reference checking, and Academic Affairs Coordinator will verify credentials and conduct background screening for all faculty of choice.

 H. REFERENCE AND BACKGROUND CHECKING

 As mentioned, references must be identified and checked before an offer of employment is extended, including verification of degrees and other credentials received from the candidate in faculty searches.
-The candidate is asked to complete the Consent and Authorization Form: Reference checking.
 Reference checking is an important part of any recruitment effort.
 References help identify successful hires and help avoid charges of “negligent hiring.”
 While letters of professional or academic reference submitted by the candidate are useful, it is critical that the hiring authority or search committee conduct telephone reference checking for either the final candidates or candidate of choice.
-Hiring authorities and search committees will need to develop specific job-related questions for a telephone reference check.
-Be careful to avoid asking questions in the reference check that would not be asked of the candidate during an interview.
+Hiring authorities and search committees will need to develop specific job-related questions for a telephone reference check ( also see Tips on Reference Checking found in the HR Recruitment Manual.
 All questions asked and issues raised must be job-related and consistent for all candidates.